hanatos/vkdt/doc/howto/draw-masks/readme.md

 module which can create a simple linear gradient mask without brush strokes.

-## transforming modules in the pipeline
+## interaction with transform modules

-transform modules (e.g. `lens`, `crop`, `frame`) interact with the draw module. the best way to deal with this is to place the module using the drawn mask before the transforming module, so you can change the transform later on without invalidating the mask.
+transform modules (e.g. `lens`, `crop`, `frame`) interact with the draw module because they change the size and position of the image on the screen and thus render drawn masks inconsistent. the best way to deal with this is to place the module using the drawn mask before any transforming module (if possible). this way, you can change the transform later on without invalidating the mask.

-when drawing the mask, you can temporarily disable the module by clicking the circle symbol on the module expander in the `pipeline config` tab.
+while drawing the mask, you can temporarily disable any transform modules which come later in the pipeline (usually further up in the list in the right panel) by clicking the circle symbol on the module expander in the `pipeline config` tab.